Custom rustic log furniture

 Burl wood furniture

-The use of free-form live-edge in black walnut slabs, maple burls, redwood burls, curly redwood, and quilted maple has attracted buyers.
+The use of free-form live-edge in black walnut slabs, maple burls, redwood burl, curly redwood, and quilted maple burl has attracted buyers.
 The beauty of these pieces lies in the free-form edge itself, as well as the gorgeous grains of the wood species.
 A single accent piece can truly be the focal point in any room, bringing warmth to any setting.

 Burl wood slabs are leading items these days for an array of furniture, including rustic desks, dining room tables, coffee tables, accent tables, and natural wood countertops.
-Our customers are often awe-struck when they see a slab for the first time and realize the charm that it brings to the home.
-We’ve also seen greater interest in the incorporation of live-edge slab into the work/office setting.
+Our customers are often awe-struck when they see a wood slab for the first time and realize the charm that it brings to the home.
+We’ve also seen greater interest in the incorporation of the live edge slab into the work/office setting.
 A desk or conference table built from live edge redwood or black walnut creates an atmosphere that anyone enjoys.

-About a year ago, we began incorporating contemporary metal design into our furniture.
+About a year ago, we began incorporating contemporary metal design into our custom wood furniture.
 From a 12-foot solid slab black walnut wine-tasting table to metal base bar stools, we’ve seen a clear interest in a sleeker and more modern look while retaining the beauty and warmth of natural wood.
 A recent job was for an office desk with a marbled black walnut live edge top for a college professor.

 When it comes to cabinetry in a rustic home, customers realize that they do not have to settle for traditional designs.
-Custom rustic cabinetry can incorporate live-edge doors, mesh-panels, hand-forged hardware, live-edge countertops, and blending of two or more wood species.
+Custom rustic cabinetry can incorporate live-edge wood doors, mesh-panels, hand-forged hardware, live-edge countertops, and blending of two or more wood species.
 Favorite woods include recovered barn wood, knotty hickory, knotty alder, cedar, old-growth redwood, black walnut, cherry, and maple.